Exeter-Diabetes/sde-sw-framework/code_lists/investigations/BMI/index.md

 ## Description

-identifying and cleaning BMI values in EHR data.
+Identifying and cleaning BMI values in EHR data.
 We recommend using codelists/algorithms from the [HDR UK Phenotype Library](https://phenotypes.healthdatagateway.org/) or [OpenCodelists](https://www.opencodelists.org/), in conjunction with the below advice.

 ## Rules